-Deloitte disclaims all liability to any party other than Redland City Council for all costs, loss, damage, and liability that the third party may suffer or incur arising from or relating to or in any way connected with the provision of deliverables to a third party without our written consent.
-You have agreed that you will not amend or distribute the report to outside parties without prior written approval from Deloitte.
+Deloitte disclaims all liability to any part, other than Rechand City Council for all costs, loss, damage, and liability that the third part, may suffer on neur arising from or relating to or in any way connected with the provision of deliverables to a third party without our written consent.
+You have agreed that you will not amend or distribute the report to outside parties without prior written approval from Delotte.
 If others choose to rely on the report in any way they do so entirely at their own risk.
 Also, the information provided by those that have been consulted with should be treated as confidential and not be disclosed to any third parties.